 ALTERNATIVE to CEFALù BEACH – GIUDECCA REEF

-Taking a bath in the Tyrrhenian Sea is something you have to do in Cefalù.
+Taking a bath in the Tyrrhenian Sea is something you must do in Cefalù.

-After lunch and knowing that we did not want to go to the main beach of Cefalù, we went to look for an access point to the Giudecca Reef, which we had discovered from La Rocca.
+After lunch, as we did not want to go to the main beach of Cefalù, we went to look for an access point to the Giudecca Reef, which we had discovered from La Rocca.

-On the map I have indicated the postern by which we got to descend to the reef.
-And it is not easy to find.
-We had to go through the oldest streets we saw in all of Cefalù.
+On the map I marked the postern through where we descended to the reef, as it is not easy to find.
+We went across the oldest streets we had seen Cefalù.
 Without a doubt, this area is the most historic and least reformed of the town.
 To get to the sea you have to literally cross the medieval wall that appears in the movie Cinema Paradiso.

-I must say that the reef is nothing more than a volcanic rock terrain that has formed impossible forms that into the sea.
-The difficulty of access makes you find a place of peace and tranquility much closer to the center than the beach of Cefalù.
+I must say that the reef is nothing more than a volcanic rock terrain that has formed impossible merging into the sea.
+The difficulty of the access makes you find a place of peace and tranquility and it is even much closer to the historic center than the beach of Cefalù.

-Incredible as it seems you’ll be alone.
-However, privacy is not guaranteed as the Norman wall converted into houses has a view of this area.
+Even though it seems impossible in such a crowded area as Cefalù during summertime, you’ll be alone.
+However, privacy is not guaranteed as the Norman wall turned into houses has a view of this area.

-Although there is no fine sand in which to lie down, the place can not be more suitable for diving.
+Although there is no fine sand where you can lie down, the place can not be more suitable for diving.
 So do not forget your googles.

-From this area you can see the restaurant Al Faro, where we had previously eaten.
+From this area you can see the restaurant Al Faro, where we previously had lunch.

 Where to eat in cefalù